home-assistant/home-assistant.io/source/_components/device_tracker.google_maps.markdown

   required: true
   type: string
 max_gps_accuracy:
    description: Sometimes Google Maps can report GPS locations with a very low accuracy (few kilometers).
-That can trigger false zoning in your Home Assistant installation. with this parameter, you can filter these GPS reports.
+That can trigger false zoning.
+Using this parameter, you can filter these false GPS reports.
 The number has to be in meters.
-For example, if you put 200 only GPS reports with an accuracy under 200 will be taken in account - Defaults to 100km if not specified
+For example, if you put 200 only GPS reports with an accuracy under 200 will be taken into account - Defaults to 100km if not specified.
    required: false
    type: float
 {% endconfiguration %}